 What Is Overthinking Disorder?

-Overthinking a situation happens to everyone at some point in their lives-that's just a part of life.
-But if you find yourself constantly in a struggle against racing thoughts you can't control you may be experiencing overthinking disorder.
+Overthinking is something that happens to everyone at some point -it's just a part of life.
+But if you find yourself constantly struggling against racing thoughts you can't control, you may be experiencing overthinking disorder.

 The simple definition of overthinking is to think about something too much or for too long.
 However, what this definition doesn't explain are the harmful effects overthinking can have on a person mentally and emotionally, as the subjects of excessive overthinking typically have some sort of negative connotation or meaning for whoever is suffering from this disorder.
 Therefore, the better definition of overthinking as it pertains to overthinking disorder would be excessive thoughts about something that causes one anxiety, stress, fear, dread, etc. It's not just thinking too much about something-it's thinking about something so much that it affects one's ability to fully function in their life.